apphiaWang/expr_parkour/README.md

 ## How to play
 ### Start Game

 The game has two mode _NORMAL_ and _CHEAT_.
 In _CHEAT_ mode, you will not die if hitting an lethal obstacle like Rock and Ghost fire.
 This is useful to observe the real-time expression detection performance.
+You can press ⬇️ down key to force game over.

 Start game in _NORMAL_ mode with command `python parkour.py`.

 Start game in _CHEAT_ mode with command `python parkour.py cmpt724`.

 ### Game Control